hfswebadmin/Hard-Flaccid-Syndrome-Website/content/about-hfs/pages/signs-and-symptoms.md

 ### Mental Health

 Due to the nature of the condition, many men will experience significant mental and emotional distress.

-_*work in progress*_
+Depression, anxiety and suicidal ideation are unfortunately very common among those with HFS.